tup916/Personal-Website/README.md

 Near future:

 Incorporte Javascript: Add animation to the github image using Javascript.
-Make it so that it moves around the page.
+Make it so that it floats around the page.
+Update Camera:Photography to link to my Instagram photography.

 Later-On:
+Add more information:
+      Link to:
+            Resume, and
+            Transcript
+      Art-Work:
+            paintings,
+            doodles, and
+            sketches
+      Accomplishments:
+            Awards,
+            Scholarships,
+            Published papers and
+            Research Posters
-Add more information: Work Experience, Art-Work, Link to Travel Videos
+      Link to Travel Videos